 Prominent Rabbis opposed include Rav Herschel Shachter (who wrote a detailed work in opposition to the practice).
 Rav Yosef Dov Soloveitchik and Rav Aharon Lichtenstein, among others, conceded that these services might be technically permissible, but did not support them.

-In determining whether or not to participate in such a service, a woman should first clarify who provides halachic guidance to the tefilla group and what the position is of local halachic authorities.
+In determining whether or not to participate in such a service, a woman should first clarify who provides halachic guidance to the tefilla group and what the position of local halachic authorities is.
 If the group has halachic guidance and support, she should then weigh for herself the potential benefits of participating against the cost of missing tefilla be-tzibbur, devarim she-bikdusha, and keri’at ha-Torah be-tzibbur.

 Marked as spam